 # vercel.json or env var

-- A test deploy with
+- A forced no-cache deploy (

 Long-term prevention

-- Pin all
+- Gate all heavy

 - Adopt